Afras99/image_restoration_app/README.md

 ```
 This command assumes that you have a test_images folder containing input images in the image_imagerestoration directory.
 It will process these images using the specified parameters (--GPU 0, --with_scratch, --HR) and save the output images to the output folder within the same directory.

-To run the web app
+To run the web app:
 ### 1. Go Back to the Root Directory

 ```bash